Welcome to the Harlton village website

 Harlton is an ancient village a few miles southwest of Cambridge.
 It can be found in the Domesday Book.
 We are a small, but thriving, community of around 300 people living in just over 100 houses.
 The website is hosted and maintained by the Parish Council.
 It aims to provide information for residents and visitors to the village.
 If you wish to make any changes or have information to add to the website or would like to get involved, please email: clerk@harltonparishcouncil.org.uk

-Harlton Parish Council Meeting: Tuesday 28 November at 7.30pm – Agenda
+Harlton Parish Council Meeting: Tuesday 26 March 2024

 County Councillor and District Councillor reports are available on the Parish Council page here